avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 The Species *Vibrio cholerae* and its Geographic Distribution
 -------------------------------------------------------------

-The species *V. cholerae* is distributed globally, and is a very diverse species with many different lineages.
+The species *V. cholerae* is distributed globally, and is a very diverse species with many different lineages (i.e. many different genetically different subtypes of *V. cholerae*, forming different branches of the family tree of the species *V. cholerae*).

 There is there is only one lineage of *V. cholerae* which causes pandemic/epidemic cholera at present.
 This lineage is known as the **'7PET'** lineage.